Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 APIs unlock the possibility for the development of new insurance products by streamlining the transfer of data to developers, insureds, and partners.
 APIs are one of the most important tools that open up new opportunities for innovations, revenue streams, and market capture.

 Leading insurers are pivoting toward an incredibly interconnected ecosystem of applications, machines, and sensors (Internet of Things) which are transmitting information in real-time to data centers.
-The information first goes to a middleware app and from there is distributed to the insurance application.
+The information exchange first occurs in a middleware app, which then distributes data to the insurance application.

 It is here that business rules validate the incoming data from the various devices to detect whether conditions are met in order to take some actions.